JackDca/Mailpilewiki/Plugins.md

 When you decide to make a plugin, you will normally have some functionality in mind.
 It could be expanding on any number of Mailpile's features or providing entirely new features.
 For instance, a plugin might add a new way to visualize your inbox, or support importing contacts from a new type of file format or online service.
 It could also add support for a calendar, instant messaging, or something else entirely new to Mailpile.
 The sky is not the limit!

-The first thing to do is to make a directory for your plugin and build a basic manifest, or copy one from the plugin demos.
+The first thing to do is to make a directory for your plugin `plugins/your-awesome-thing` or copy our `demos` folder and rename it.
 Then start poking around.
-Most things will become clear relatively quickly.
-For everything else, read on...
+Most things should become clear, for everything else, read on...

 ## Plugin layout